 Heritage specialists, archaeologists and First Nations’ representatives have been engaged to uncover more about Bankfoot House and its surrounds.
-The house has recently been repainted to reflect its most significant period, and a Virtual Reality experience shows life before European settlement.
+The dairy roof has recently been restored by replacing the timber shingles with shakes using traditional materials and methods, and a Virtual Reality experience shows life before European settlement.

 State heritage listed Bankfoot House is the oldest surviving residence in the district.
 Built in 1868 in time to greet the first Cobb & Co coach travelling from Brisbane to the Gympie goldfields, it offered a lunch stop, staging post, post office and accommodation.